openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 capability makes the existing live ISO for RHCOS a good foundation on which to build this feature.
-A live ISO can serve as the "bootstrap environment", separate from the real OpenShift system on persistent storage in the host.
+A live ISO can serve as the "bootstrap environment", separate from the real OpenShift system on persistent storage in the host, with just the master Ignition as the handoff point.
 The BMC in the host can be used to automate deployment via a multi-cluster orchestration tool.

 The RHCOS live ISO image uses Ignition to configure the host, just as